Charles-09282006/Tic-Tac-Toe-Futuristic-OOP-Two-Player-Web-Based-Game-/README.md

         - StandardJS - JavaScript Standard Style (by Standard)
         - PHP Intelephense (by Intelephense)
         - PHP Server (by brapifra)
+            - Go to Settings
+            - Set Phpserver: Ip to '0.0.0.0'
+            - Set Phpserver: PHP Path to 'C:\xampp\php\php.exe'
+            - Set Phpserver: Port to '8000'
         - Live Server (by Ritwick Dey)
 - PHP 7.4+ (or higher) installed locally, or a web server that is capable of running PHP.
 - A modern browser (Google Chrome or Microsoft Edge)
     - **Extensions:**
         - Live Server Web Extensions

+## Installation Steps
+- Create a folder and name it "tictactoe".
+- Copy all the files that you downloaded inside the folder and follow this structure:
+    - tictactoe/
+        - index.php
+        - game.php
+    - assets/
+        - bg.gif
+        - music.mp3
+    - css/
+        - style.css
+    - js/
+        - game.js
+- Ensure that 'assets/bg.gif' and 'assets/music/mp3' exist and loadable.
+- Open Visual Studio Code.
+- In the Menu Bar, go to 'File', and go to 'Open Folder'
+- Select 'tictactoe' folder.
+- Start a local PHP server:
+- Open your browser at 'http://localhost:8000/index.php'.
+- Choose your mode, and difficulty, then press **Play**.
+- Enjoy!

 ## OOP Implementations
 - **Encapsulation:**